WilSonS9/Integralcomputer/README.md

 # Integralcomputer
-Repo for my estimator of definite integrals and differentials
+Repo for my approximators of definite integrals and differentials